Erotemic/mkinit/README.md

   attribute by default.
 In general it is good practice to specify this property; doing so will also avoid the following caveats.
 * Static analysis currently only extracts top-level module attributes.
-However, if will also extract attributes defined on all paths of conditional if-else statements. (try except statements don't work yet)
+However, if will also extract attributes defined on all non-error raising paths of conditional if-else or try-except statements.
 * Static analysis currently does not look or account for the usage of the `del` operator.
 Again, these will be accounted for by dynamic analysis.
 * In the case where no `__init__.py` file exists, the `mkinit` command line